serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ### The Fix

-After lookin closer it becomes clear that we removed the wrong instance.
+After looking closer it becomes clear that we removed the wrong instance.
 And when we remove the instance for `Convertable a Int`, it works, since the remaining instance `Convertable Int a` matches the required instance exactly.